gregtomasch/USFSMAX_MMC_Module/README.md

 }
 ```

+### USFSMAX Firmware ID Byte
+Almost all users have requested some means of tracking the firmware revision active in their USFSMAX units be supported.
+Of course this is more than reasonable.
+Read-only register 0x7F has been added to the I2C register map.
+Reading this register will return a firmware identification byte.
+We are introducing the USFSMAX MMC module with firmware ID 0x03h.

 ## Example Host MCU Sketches
-This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX motion coprocessor.
+This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX MMC module.

 ### STM32L4
 This version is written for the [Tlera Dragonfly STM32L476 development board](https://www.tindie.com/products/tleracorp/dragonfly-stm32l47696-development-board/) using the [STM32L4 core for the Arduino IDE](https://github.com/GrumpyOldPizza/arduino-STM32L4).
 The USFSMAX breakout board can be connected to the MCU development board on a prototyping "Breadboard" or it can be "Piggybacked" using pin headers.